KxSystems/docs-v1/docs/ref/control.md

 Syntax: `f over x` (binary operator)

-Where `f` is a binary function, applies `f` between successive elements of its argument.
+Where `f` is a binary function, applies `f` between successive items of its argument.
 ```q
 q){x+2*y} over 2 3 5 7
 32